 A reviewed ‘consolidated local plan’ in the Kensington and Chelsea area is set to affect developers across the borough.
 The new plan replaces previous legislation that has been in place since March 2010, and contains key policy updates (Policy CL7 & and CE2).
-The changes, which were put into action in July of this year, have been made effective immediately, and in some cases have been applied retrospectively to applications made after this date.
+The changes, which were put into action in July 2015, have been made effective immediately, and in some cases have been applied retrospectively to applications made after this date.

 The flood risk policy changes, highlighted in points b., d. and e. of the new CE2 policy, mean that developments which would have been previously exempt from complying with the policy, must now adhere to it.